 - Changes in vision

 Long-term use of codeine can cause an increased risk of bowel damage, infection of the lung, sleep disorders and an irregular heart rate.
 In advanced stages, it may cause brain damage.

 Once the brain gets used to codeine stimulating dopamine production, it stops producing chemicals that activate the body’s reward center.
-An addicted person will, therefore, feel the need to take codeine for any level of pleasure.
+Therefore, an addicted person will feel the need to take codeine for any level of pleasure.

 The inability to feel any pleasure is called anhedonia and is very common with opiate addiction.
 People become addicts very easily and quickly, but once they get hooked, it becomes difficult to quit.

-Stopping the use of codeine after a period of addiction, however, comes with withdrawal symptoms.
-These are the changes in the brain and body experience in the drug’s absence after getting used to it.
+Stopping the use of codeine after a period of addiction comes with withdrawal symptoms.
+These are the changes in the brain and body that occur in the drug’s absence after getting used to it.
 They can no longer function properly without the medication.
-Common codeine withdrawal symptoms include:
+Common codeine withdrawal symptoms:

 - Runny nose

 - Muscle pains